-What will I learn during this BSc (Hons) in Sports Performance Analysis?
+What will I learn during this BSc (Hons) in Sports Psychology, Coaching & PE?

 During this degree you will explore general psychological theories and develop applied interventional skills to be used in practical settings with individuals or teams.
 Over the course of this degree you will progressively build the knowledge and skills needed to perform needs analysis, develop interventional strategies, implement and assess these strategies and report back to multi-disciplinary team members.
 You will learn how psychological factors affect performance and how participation in sport and exercise affect psychological and physical factors.